mattermost/mattermost-handbook/operations/research-and-development/engineering/team/README.md

    * When a high impact issue affects the community server, SET responds and is responsible to coordinate fixing
    * The primary goal is to restore stability, whether this is achieved by fixing the issue or reverting code
 2. Handles customer support escalation
-   * The rimary goal is to help with issues that require code changes or in-depth knowledge of the code internals
+   * The primary goal is to help with issues that require code changes or in-depth knowledge of the code internals
    * Be helpful with training/knowledge sharing for the support team
    * Identify customer support requests that are features and route to PM as necessary
 3. General bug fixes